 The tabs below will help you determine.

 Yes, you will HAVE to print checks on blank check stock.
 You may have to also use MICR toner depending who you banks with.
 Many larger banks (Chase, Bank of America and others) have upgraded their in-house scanners to optical so MICR toner is not necessary.
 You best bet is to ask you bank if they use Optical or Magnetic scanners for deposited checks.

 NO, you do NOT need to print you checks on blank check paper.
 You might want to buy perforated paper (see note below) to make your job faster.
 You may or may not have to use MICR toner.
-When it comes to bank issued remote scanners, some or fully Optical (no MICR toner necessary) and some are the older Magnetic scanner (MICR toner required).
+When it comes to bank issued remote scanners, some or fully Optical (no MICR toner necessary - see note at the bottom of this page) and some are the older Magnetic scanner (MICR toner required).
 You can call you bank and ask or do a check from your own account to yourself, print it without MICR toner, and see if your scanner will read the routing number/account number.

 If you use a Mobile Deposit app from your bank to use your phone/ipad/tablet to take photos of each check for deposit - then you do not have to use either blank check paper or MICR toner.
 You are simply taking a photo of the check.